-- 1. Students shall be returned to their home following school activities and employees delivering students are required to make certain that a parent is present prior to leaving the student.
+- 1. Students shall be returned to their home following school activities and employees delivering students are required to make certain that a parent/guardian is present prior to leaving the student for any student under the age of 10 years old.
 The student is to be returned to the school and alternatives implemented if the student cannot be returned home safely. - 2.
 Elementary teachers shall escort their class to bus loading zones daily to make certain they board the bus safely. - 3.
 Elementary teachers shall notify parents to make certain that a parent is home when school closes early due to inclement weather or other reasons.
 The student is to be returned to school and other alternatives implemented if a parent is not home.